canonical/snapd/integration-tests/manual-tests.md

    be checked in the ubuntu-control-center under the printers applet.
 Right click on the default printer and look at the queue.
 Ensure it contains the new item.

+# Test Mir interface by running Mir kiosk snap examples

+1. Install Virtual Machine Manager
+2. Stitch together a new image
+3. Build both the mir-server and the mir-client snaps from lp:~mir-team/+junk/mir-server-snap and lp:~mir-team/+junk/snapcraft-mir-client
+4. Copy over the snaps and sideload install the mir-server snap, which should result in a mir-server launching black blank screen with a mouse available.
+5. Now install the mir-client snap with --devmode, which should result in the Qt clock example app being displayed.